herosi/speaker-view-sync/README.md

 ## Example

 Here is the source code for a minimal example: [example.qmd](example.qmd).
-View an example presentation at [example.html](demo/example.html).
-Press 'Ctrl' to send/receive the messages.
+View an example presentation at [example.html](https://herosi.github.io/speaker-view-sync/demo/example.html).
+Press `Ctrl` to send/receive the messages.